 Introverts or Extroverts?
 Which One Makes the Best Employee?

 We have a favorite case study that highlights this exact problem.
 Take a look at the graph below.
 The current leadership team (left graph) tends to be extroverted and strongly business-focused.
-The “next generation management” (right graph) tends to be extroverted but NOT business-focused.
+Those assumed to be the “next generation management” (right graph) tends to be extroverted but NOT business-focused.
 So, one would expect the current leaders would notice the lack of business focus (particularly the lack of ROI thinking) and pass on this batch of potential leaders, but that’s the opposite of what happens.

-The potential next gen management team has a number of introverts who are strongly motivated by business factors including ROI (right graph, notice the arrows).
+However, they have potential next gen managers who are introverts and strongly motivated by business factors including ROI (right graph, notice the arrows).
 Motivationally, they are a perfect match to the owners, but the owners don’t see this.
 They are in danger of selecting exactly the wrong candidates to promote to leadership.
 The self-promoting extroverts don’t fit the culture and the introverts who do fit and are the RIGHT next gen management team are just quietly going about their work.

 Wait!
-Do we really want leaders who are not self-promoters?
-Who may not be the most sociable or approachable communicators?
+Do we really want leaders who are not self-promoters and who may not be the most sociable or approachable communicators?
 Shouldn’t the answer be, find the right extroverts to lead the company?

 The right answer is, the strongest teams are made up of both introverts and extroverts, because each group represents about half the general population.
 Extroverts may excel at interacting with a gregarious and outgoing marketing department, and your introverts may communicate better with the quieter, more reserved engineering department.
 But going back 20 years and answering my client’s question correctly, I should have said, introverts are great listeners, they take their time and come up with more accurate answers, and they are great team players because they keep their emotions in check.
 They tend to be tireless workers who stay on a problem until it’s solved.
 They don’t waste time at the water cooler telling jokes or sharing stories from their last party.
 They’re patient coaches and teachers.
 These are all great qualities for most professional and management positions, don’t you think?

 Behavior alone is NOT predictive of success in a job—this is a well-documented fact.
-To predict success, you need additional information from other assessments like the STM motivators and competency instruments.
-Call us today to take a look at your team and bring some objectivity to your hiring and promotion decisions.
+To predict success, you need additional information from other assessments like the STM motivators and competency instruments to complete the picture and make the right choices.